podible/gtm-podscribe-conversion-tracking/README.md

 1. In Google Tag Manager, navigate to **Templates**
 2. Click **Search Gallery** in the Tag Templates section
 3. Search for "Podscribe"
-4. Click on the Podscribe Conversion Tracking template
+4. Click on the Podscribe template
 5. Click **Add to workspace**

 ### Manual Installation